Germany: Evacuations as Dortmund scans for suspected WWII bombs | DW | 11.01.2020

 Starting Saturday, Dortmund — Germany's 9th largest city — was due to evacuate hundreds of patients from two clinics and elderly from senior-persons residencies from what's called its "clinic quarter" (Klinikviertel), just southwest of its main railway station.

-Sunday's main disarmament phase will see buses and rail services, including an express link to Dortmund's regional airport, which itself was to stay open for flights.
+Sunday's main disarmament phase will see buses and rail services disrupted, including an express link to Dortmund's regional airport, which itself was to stay open for flights.

+Dortmund's nationally-featured Football Museum said it would be closed on Sunday — also as a precaution.

 Read more: Dresden WWII bomb partially explodes during disposal